nroduit/nroduit.github.io/content/basics/customize/integration.en.md

 $dicom:get -w https://myservice/manifest?studyUID=2.16.756.5.5.100.397184556.14391.1373576413.1508
 {{< /highlight >}}

 Build an XML file containing the UIDs of the images which will be retrieved from Weasis.
-There is <a target="_blank" href="https://github.com/nroduit/Weasis/blob/master/weasis-dicom/weasis-dicom-explorer/src/main/resources/config/manifest.xsd">XLS</a> to validate the content of xml.
+There is [XLS](https://github.com/nroduit/Weasis/blob/master/weasis-dicom/weasis-dicom-explorer/src/main/resources/config/manifest.xsd) to validate the content of xml.
 This output file can be either compressed in gzip or uncompressed.
 Here is an example:
 {{< highlight xml >}}
 <?xml version="1.0" encoding="UTF-8" ?>
 <manifest xmlns="http://www.weasis.org/xsd/2.5" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">